Cosmian/kms/documentation/docs/logging.md

+# Logging

-By default the Cosmian KMS server outputs logs to the console with a log level of INFO.
+By default, the Cosmian KMS server outputs logs to the console with a log level of INFO.
 You can change the log level and send traces to an [OpenTelemetry](https://opentelemetry.io/) collector.

-### Adjusting the log level
+## Adjusting the log level

 The log level can be adjusted by setting the `RUST_LOG` environment variable.
 The following log levels are available: `trace`, `debug`, `info`, `warn`, `error`.